Lembah Jaya (state constituency)

 Lembah Jaya is a state constituency in Selangor, Malaysia, that has been represented in the Selangor State Legislative Assembly since 1995.

 The state constituency was created in the 1994 redistribution and is mandated to return a single member to the Selangor State Legislative Assembly under the first past the post voting system.
-Since 2023, the State Assemblyman for Lembah Jaya is Haniza Mohamed Talha is from Parti Bangsa Malaysia, formerly Parti Keadilan Rakyat (PKR), which is part of the state's opposition coalition, Perikatan Nasional (PN).
+Since 2023, the State Assemblyman for Lembah Jaya is Syed Ahmad Syed Abdul Rahman @ Altimet is from Pakatan Harapan PKR.